Is Your Building Storm Season Ready?

 • Trees that take out power lines and cause electrical outages.

 During your building safety inspection, look at nearby trees.
-Assess the health of the trees, the branches and how close they are to your building.
+Assess the health of the trees, and the branches and how close they are to your building.
 Trim back or remove any trees that are in poor health which are more likely to be uprooted during a storm and cause significant damage.

 After a Storm